10 Ways to Reduce Your Electric Bill Without Spending a Dime

 The Little Things Do Add Up!

-How would you like to get 1 to 2 months of electricity for free?
+How would you like to get one to two months of electricity for free?
 If you could reduce your electric bill by just $50.00 a month, on average, it would save you $600.00 a year.
-For many of us, that’s one or even 2 months of electric bills.
+For many of us, that’s one or even two months of electric bills.
 It’s true!
 The little things do add up.
 Your electric bill is probably one of your largest monthly expenses.
 Here are some ways to help you reduce your monthly electric bill without spending a dime.

 Has Electricity Been De-Regulated in Your Area?

-Do You Have a Choice in Who You Use?
+1. Check If You Have a Choice in Who You Use

 First of all check to see if there are any other electricity providers in your area.
 With the de-regulation of electricity in some states in the US, you may have a choice as to whom you use.
 Call them and compare rates.
 Tell them that you are considering changing companies, but you need some incentive to make that change.